artryazanov/laravel-mysql-drive-backup/README.md

 1. The package creates a MySQL dump of the default connection (must be MySQL).
 2. The dump file is uploaded to Google Drive using OAuth2.
 3. On success, the local dump file is removed.

+## Large dumps and memory usage

+This package handles large backup files efficiently by streaming data instead of loading it into memory:
+- Downloads from Google Drive are streamed to disk in chunks.
+- .gz archives are decompressed with gzread() in chunks.
+- .zip archives are extracted via ZipArchive streams and written in chunks.
+- SQL filtering is performed line-by-line; allowed table blocks are written directly to the output file without buffering entire tables in memory.
+- MySQL import uses passthru, avoiding accumulation of child process output in PHP memory.

+This design keeps peak RAM usage low even for multi‑gigabyte dumps.
+Ensure there is enough free disk space in restore_temp_dir for temporary files during restore.

 ## Scheduling